Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Review of Abstract Results for Limit Theorems

 \section{Review of Abstract Results for Limit Theorems}

 One known technique used to establish limit theorems for ergodic sums with unbounded observables is a combination of the Keller-Liverani perturbation result (see \cite{KL}) applied to a sequence of Banach spaces as in \cite{HervePene, FP, Pene}.
-There exist elementary criteria for the CLT and the MLCLT to hold.
-We state them below as propositions adapted from \cite[Corollary 2.1, Theorem 5.1]{HervePene} to our setting.
+We have stated elementary criteria for the CLT and the MLCLT to exist below as propositions adapted from \cite[Corollary 2.1, Theorem 5.1]{HervePene} to our setting.

-\begin{prop} Let $T: X \to X$ be a dynamical system that has an ergodic invariant probability measure $\bar \fm$.
-Let ${f} \in L^2(\bar\fm)$ be such that ${\bar\fm}({f})=0$ and $\sum_{n\geq 0} \wh{ T}^n ({f}) $ converges in $L^2(\bar\fm)$.
+\begin{prop} Let $T: X \to X$ be a dynamical system that has an ergodic invariant probability measure $\widetilde m$.
+Let ${f} \in L^2(\widetilde m)$ be such that $\widetilde m({f})=0$ and $\sum_{n\geq 0} \wh{ T}^n ({f}) $ converges in $L^2(\widetilde m)$.
 Then, we have the following CLT.

 where $\sigma^2=\sigma^2(f,T)$ can be written as

 Here $\sigma = 0$ if and only if $f$ is a $T$-coboundary and in this case $\fN(x/\sigma):={\bf 1}_{[0,\infty)}$ and $\frac{S_{n}({ f})}{\sqrt{n}} \to \delta_0$ in distribution as $n \to \infty$. \end{prop} \begin{proof} This follows due to Gordin \cite{Gordin}.
 See \cite[Corollary 2.1, Proposition 2.4]{HervePene} for details. \end{proof}